Brian Schaefering: Professional career

 Schaefering was 6-4¾ and weighed 286 when measured at his NFL Pro Day workout and ran a 4.85 forty-yard dash and did 18 reps of 225 pounds, and a 34½ vertical jump.

 He was signed by the Cleveland Browns as an undrafted free agent on May 1, 2008.
 He was waived on August 26.
 Schaefering was signed by the New York Jets on December 18, 2008.
-He was waived on December 29 before being re-signed to a futures contract on January 1, 2009.
+He was waived on December 29 before being re-signed to a future deal on January 1, 2009.
 He was waived again on June 9.

 Schaefering was re-signed by the Cleveland Browns on August 25, 2009, after wide receiver and former Jets teammate Paul Raymond was waived.
 Schaefering was promoted to the active roster on December 2, when Shaun Rogers was put on the injured reserve list.
 Schaefering finished the 2009 regular season with 12 tackles and 1.5 sacks.
 He was cut on September 1, 2012.
 He finished his Browns career after appearing in 37 games, while posting 72 tackles and 2 sacks from his nose tackle position.

 On December 12, 2012, he was signed by the Dallas Cowboys, reuniting with defensive coordinator Rob Ryan who held the same position when Schaefering was with the Cleveland Browns.
 He was signed to replace Josh Brent, who left the team to focus on the charges he was facing for the death of Jerry Brown.
 Schaefering was not re-signed after the season.